|

 Back home at the age of 29, Chew Yook reunited with his wife CHIN Shee 陳氏.
 In Chinese tradition, wives are known by their maiden names, and Chin Shee means Ms. Chin.
 My Grandfather Hock How was born on July 19, 1900.
 Chew Yook returned to America September 30, 1900 on the S.S.
 Coptic.
 His third trip to China was in September 1903.
 His son Quong How was born August 27, 1904.
 Chew Yook returned to the US on the S.S.
 China in September 1905.

 As was often the case with Chinese in America at the time, it was very difficult for Chinese men to bring their wives back to the United States.
 Under the Page Act of 1875, which preceded the Chinese Exclusion Act of 1882, any East Asian woman who would be engaged in prostitution was banned from entering the United States.
 In practice, almost all Chinese woman were considered to be immoral and barred from immigrating.
-Thus, Chin Shee remained in China and was separation from her husband for 36 of their 52 year marriage.
+Thus, Chin Shee remained in China and was separated from her husband for 36 of their 52 year marriage.

-Chew Yook, 1916 |
+| Chew Yook, 1916 |

 Quong How joined his father and brother in America in 1923.
 In 1924 with the encouragement of Hock How, Chew Yook opened a restaurant in Redwood City.
 “Business was not very good,” according to Hock How, and after a year they lost money and withdrew.